Deadline Approaches for Oklahoma Residents to File FEMA Claims

 The Federal Emergency Management Agency, or FEMA, approved multiple counties for Individual Assistance.
 Individual Assistance can provide grants to homeowners and renters to help pay for temporary housing and home repairs.

 If you need to file a claim with FEMA, time is running out.
 The deadline to apply for Disaster Assistance is July 31st.
 FEMA specialists will be at Lowe’s stores in Tulsa, Delaware, and Wagoner counties through July 27th to assist.
-Alternately, you can contact FEMA at 1-800-621-FEMA (3362) or by visiting www.disasterassistance.gov.
+Alternatively, you can contact FEMA at 1-800-621-FEMA (3362) or by visiting www.disasterassistance.gov.

 When registering, it is helpful to have the following information on hand: